jacksonianrtaylor/movie_rec_proj/README.md

 * Many times, the users ratings are not accurate to their preference.
 This can introduce alot of noise.
 Garbage in garbage out.

-* Intuitively, rating predictions to a users requested movie can be worse if the user only inputs a small number of rated movies because there is less data that can be used to compare to other users and thereforre less potential to accuractely rate movies based on this type of similairity.
+* Intuitively, rating predictions to a users requested movie can be worse if the user only inputs a small number of rated movies because there is less data that can be used to compare to other users and therefore less potential to accuractely rate movies based on this type of similairity.
 However, it is best to train and test a model where test users enter a small number of ratings because it is an easier task for the user in a front-end implementation of this model.
 There is a massive tradeoff between user friendly service and accuracy.

-* Predictions to a movies rating can be worse when there are a small number of users who rated that same movie
+* Predictions to a movies rating can be worse when there are a small number of users who rated that same movie.

 * The iterative_svd function discussed later has hyperparameters that can to be optimized.
 This is the purpose of the bayesian_optimization.ipynb notebook.

 * Larger initial bounds for the optimization function likely gives better performing hyperparameter outputs but also leads to a higher computation time.

 * ALso, increasing the number of calls to the optimization function and the number of tests per call can help the model produce better hyperparametrs but it is expensive.
-This is why dask is used for parrallel processing and numba is used as a jit compiler for the by far most taxing function "epoch".
+This is why dask is used for parrallel processing and numba is used as a jit compiler for the by far most taxing function found in both notebooks "epoch".

 ## Data source